-3. WHY the new capital gains tax is important.
+3. WHY the Supreme Court should uphold the capital gains tax on the super-rich.

 Don’t forget to sign your name.
-Some papers also require the city where you live or your address.
+Some outlets also require the city where you live, email, phone, and your address.

 Soon the Washington State Supreme Court will have the opportunity to help fix Washington’s upside-down tax code by upholding the capital gains tax on the super rich.